afsc-gap-products/gap_public_data/README.md

 # Access the Data

-This is presence and absence data.
-This is a huge file and has all of the bells and whistles.
-Keep this in mind while pulling data.
-For
+While pulling data, please keep in mind that this is a very large file.
-reference:
+For reference:

     ## RACEBASE_FOSS.FOSS_CPUE_ZEROFILLED:
     ##   rows: 36440900